The Worst Fast-Food Breakfasts, According to Dietitians

 This breakfast also packs more carbs than a cup of mashed potatoes and a negligible amount of dietary fiber, which can help keep you satiated.
 In other words, not only is this morning meal bad for you, but you'll be hungry for lunch in no time.

-Subway's Bacon, Egg, and Cheese Flatbread Sandwich
+Subway's Bacon, Egg, & Cheese Flatbread Sandwich

 "Don't fall for the marketing ploy of 'flatbread' meaning healthy," Gregg advises.
 "This breakfast sandwich may offer a reasonable amount of calories at 460 calories; however, it is loaded with 1,200 milligrams of sodium.
 That is over half the daily recommendation for sodium intake!"

-Jack in the Box's Grande Sausage Breakfast Burrito (with salsa)
+Jack in the Box's Grande Sausage Breakfast Burrito With Salsa

+"This is far from a healthy pick.
+It chimes in at 1,070 calories, 21 grams of saturated fat—that's more than what's recommended in an entire day, and 2,210 milligrams of sodium—which nearly takes up one day's allotment," explains Jackie Newgent, RDN, CDN.
 "And beyond the numbers, the burrito stuffs in ingredients that are far from anything found in the natural world—and some may potentially be harmful to health in large amounts, including hydrogenated soybean oils in the flour tortilla, propyl gallate (an artificial food additive) in the sausage, disodium dihydrogen pyrophosphate (to promote color retention) in the hash brown potatoes, sodium nitrite (a preservative) in the bacon pieces, artificial colors yellow 5 and yellow 6 in the cheddar cheese sauce, and potassium sorbate and sodium benzoate (preservatives) in the creamy sriracha sauce," she adds.
 "The salsa is not a bad idea, though!"

-Chick-fil-A's Hash Brown Scramble Burrito with Sausage
+Chick-fil-A's Hash Brown Scramble Burrito With Sausage

 "Bomb combo for a total of 1390 calories, 61 grams of fat of which more than half are saturated (in perspective, the American Heart Association recommends an upper limit of 11-13 grams of saturated fats per day).
-This meal's protein is very low at 12 grams, a bad ratio for the calories provided," Carli notes.
+This meal's protein is very low at 12 grams, a bad ratio for the calories provided," says Carli.
 "The fiber content sits at one gram total.
 Fiber is extremely important for gut health and can help to make us feel full aiding weight loss."

 Starbucks' Grande Pistachio Coffee Frappuccino With Whole Milk

 "Believe it or not, the absolute number one thing I would never get for breakfast is a Starbucks specialty drink – their frappuccinos are especially high in sugar, with the Pistachio Coffee Frappuccino clocking in at over twice the daily recommended value!" explains Self.
 "These drinks are milkshakes dressed up in their breakfast outfits (AKA tricking you into thinking they're a breakfast coffee).
 It's common for busy folks to grab one of these on busy mornings, but you get a double blow to your blood sugar due to the high sugar content, and the impact of coffee on cortisol and blood sugar when consumed on an empty stomach."